zwdzwd/transvar/README.md

  | knownGene | knownGene table | `-kg` | `--kg kg.gz --alias kgAlias.gz` |
  | custom | custom table | `--custom` | `--custom hg19.map` |

 If one download transcripts through "transvar config", TransVar would use the downloaded definition automatically (by setting the default configuration file).
 For example, "--ccds" would look for the downloaded CCDS definition.
 One can specify non-default annotation by appending a path to the option ("--ccds CCDS.current.txt").
+With the `custom` table, one may use TransVar without specifying the reference assembly.
 To set the default annotation of a particular reference version,
 ```
 #!bash